Z Grills Initial Startup and Burn-in

 Put your hand over the top of the fire-pot to see if air is blowing out confirming that the fan is working.
 You would have also clearly heard the fan operating as soon as you turned the controller to Smoke.

-Once confirmed that the auger is slowly rotating (periodically), fan is blowing and ignition rod is getting hot, proceed to the next step.
+Once confirmed that the auger is slowly rotating (periodically), fan is blowing and ignition rod is starting to get hot, proceed to the next step.

 6. Add Wood Pellets